sunsun8170/YZU-CAPTCHA-TrOCR/README.md

 ### Train & Evaluation

-The TrOCR model was fine-tuned on a training set of 293,916 CAPTCHA images and evaluated on an evaluation set of 62,982 CAPTCHA images.
+The TrOCR-small-printed model was fine-tuned on a training set of 293,916 CAPTCHA images and evaluated on an evaluation set of 62,982 CAPTCHA images.

 The Character Error Rate (CER) metric is used to determine the model's best performance, after which the model was saved.
 A lower CER indicates better model performance.